-Cusco is a magic city, full of history in every street giving us an idea about how the Inca’s empire was thousands years ago.
-There are many places to visit, but we are going to talk about the top 5 attractions of Cusco that you should visit; otherwise your trip will not be complete.
+Cusco is a magic city, full of history in every street giving us an idea about how the Inca’s empire was thousands of years ago.
+There are many places to visit, but we are going to talk about the top 5 attractions of Cusco that you should visit; otherwise, your trip will not be complete.

 A stunning and historical church is the main cathedral of Cusco; inside is possible to see part of the colonial history of Cusco embed in the paintings on the walls.
-At the right side of the main altar is the “Señor de los Temblores”, patron of the city.
+At the right side of the main altar is the “Señor de Los Temblores”, patron of the city.
 At holy Monday, this image of Jesus Christ is taken around the main streets of the city under the sings and prays of many religious people of Cusco.

-This is one of the most popular museums in Cusco; there you can find historic documents, some Inca objects like ceramics, textiles and other colonial stuff.
+This is one of the most popular museums in Cusco; there you can find historic documents, some Inca objects like ceramics, textiles, and other colonial stuff.
 Visiting this museum you will know more about Cusco’s history, from Inca to nowadays.